How to code sign and notarize macOS audio plugins in CI

 This GitHub action takes care of the process for you.

-Note: you might have to specify a password for the keychain if you are signing both plugins and installers (and therefore want to run the import twice, once for a Developer ID Application, once for a Developer ID Installer).
+Note: you must specify a password for the keychain if you are signing both plugins and installers (and therefore want to run the import twice, once for a Developer ID Application, once for a Developer ID Installer).

 Code signing in CI